ciDSproj/online_sales/README.md

 - Total Revenue: Total revenue generated from the sales transaction (Quantity * Unit Price).
 - Region: Geographic region where the transaction occurred (e.g., North America, Europe, Asia).
 - Payment Method: Method used for payment (e.g., Credit Card, PayPal, Debit Card).

+## Data Preparation

+- Retrieve data from the SQLite database into a Pandas data frame
+- Convert Date to datetime
+- Made a new column for Month
+      - Aggregate Total Revenue by:
+      - Date to see the overall sales trend for the entire period
+      - Month to obtain the seasonal monthly trend on sales
+      - Product Category to find the product categories with the highest sales
+      - Region to see which region has the highest sales
+- Payment Methods and Region to obtain the distribution of payment methods by region
+- Created a pivot table of monthly sales for each product category to analyze the seasonal patterns of different product categories
+- Created a pivot table of sales by product categories and region to find which is the most popular payment method by region

+## Exploratory Analysis